 - Arnold & Carlyle: humanistic reaction— poetry and human love replaced faith

 - Morris & Pater: education and art can fill the void left by the loss of faith

-People became aware of the disparity between the smoothly-running institutions of mid-Victorian England the actual turbulence in which people were living.
+- People became aware of the disparity between the smoothly-running institutions of mid-Victorian England and the actual turbulence in which people were living.

 - The Irish Question: Irish home rule became a heated debate.

 - Germany's military build up under Bismarck threatened England's military position as well as her preeminence in trade and industry.